edf-hpc/puppet-hpc/doc/manpages/hpc-config-push.md

 # SYNOPSIS

-    hpc-config-push
+    hpc-config-push [-h] [-d] [-c [CONF]] [-e [ENVIRONMENT]] [-V [VERSION]] [--full-tmp-cleanup]

 # DESCRIPTION

-hpc-config-push pushes pushes a puppet-hpc configuration into a central storage, to be used by hpc-config-apply on cluster nodes.
+hpc-config-push makes available all the Puppet configuration into a shared central storage to be used by hpc-config-apply on cluster nodes.
-It includes the puppet-hpc git repository, private data and files, and system packaged puppet modules.
+The pushed data includes the public puppet-hpc configuration, the private data and files and packaged Puppet modules.

 # OPTIONS